Fresco

 The word fresco is commonly and inaccurately used in English to refer to any wall painting regardless of the plaster technology or binding medium.
 This, in part, contributes to a misconception that the most geographically and temporally common wall painting technology was the painting into wet lime plaster.
-Even in apparently buon fresco technology, the use of supplementary organic materials was widespread, if underrecognized.
+Even in apparently buon fresco technology, the use of supplementary organic materials was widespread, if under-recognized.